HashLips/hashlips_art_engine/README.md

 ### Re-generate the \_metadata.json file

-This util will only working if you have all the individual json files and want to re-generate the \_metadata.json file if you lost it, run:
+This util will only work if you have all the individual json files and want to re-generate the \_metadata.json file if you lost it, run:

 ```sh
 node utils/regenerateMetadata.js